apache/james-project/src/adr/0067-quota-for-jmap-uploads.md

 skip the work.
 Such a proposal is not acceptable for some members of the community.

 We might have chose to store maximum limits for JMAP upload quotas.
 Doing so requires extensive webadmin endpoints, and incurs extra Cassandra reads upon uploads, which have a slight minor performance negative impact.
-Aggregating `gobal`, `domain` and `user` scopes together might also be some complex logic to write.
+Aggregating `global`, `domain` and `user` scopes together might also be some complex logic to write.
 All this work is of limited use as a moderate space like 100MB is plenty enough for dozens of mail to be composed in parallel without issues, even for power user.
-Furthermore, the JMAP specification behaviour is lenient once the space is exceeded, hence we never block te user.
+Furthermore, the JMAP specification behaviour is lenient once the space is exceeded, hence we never block the user.
 This clearly claims for the simpler option.

 Not storing the current value, and just listing actual uploads in order to retrieve the current value might lead to a huge